MOAA CATAWBA VALLEY CHAPTER

 Becoming a member of the MOAA Catawba Valley Chapter costs nothing initially because the annual $25 chapter dues are waived for the remainder of the calendar year a member joins.
 Officers may join by printing, completing and mailing in the form located at the “Join Chapter” button of this website.
 Please join our chapter today!

 - All material or other information - including links - contained in the Catawba Valley Chapter website is provided as a public service to military servicemembers and their families and the Internet community, in general.

 - The contents of this website are subject to periodic and frequent updating.

 - Use of website information is strictly voluntary and at the user's sole risk.

-- All questions regarding specific contents of our website should be directed to the Webmaster.
-General comments from the public regarding our website are always welcome.
+- All questions regarding specific content of our website should be directed to the Webmaster.
+General comments from the public regarding our website are welcome.